corvusdeinanis/cuddlyspaceship/content/meta/external/Expert on Mental Illness Reveals Her Own Struggle - The New York Times.md

 Image![&#8220;So many people have begged me to come forward, and I just thought &#8212; well, I have to do this.
 I owe it to them.
 I cannot die a coward,&#8221; said Marsha M. Linehan, a psychologist at the University of Washington.](https://static01.nyt.com/images/2011/06/23/us/23jpLIVES1/23jpLIVES1-articleLarge.jpg?quality=75&auto=webp&disable=upscale)

-Credit...Damon Winter/The New York Times
+Credit…Damon Winter/The New York Times

 Her childhood, in Tulsa, Okla., provided few clues.
 An excellent student from early on, a natural on the piano, she was the third of six children of an oilman and his wife, an outgoing woman who juggled child care with the Junior League and Tulsa social events.